-• Pavement replacement or reconstruction (on the NHS)

-- New lanes or widenings of NHS facilities, including resurfacing existing NHS lanes associated with new capacity - Bridge replacement or reconstruction - New bridge capacity on the NHS - System resiliency projects that improve NHS bridge components (e.g., upgrading culverts)
+- Pavement replacement or reconstruction (on the NHS) - New lanes or widenings of NHS facilities, including resurfacing existing NHS lanes associated with new capacity - Bridge replacement or reconstruction - New bridge capacity on the NHS - System resiliency projects that improve NHS bridge components (e.g., upgrading culverts)

 The Collier MPO tracks and reports on performance targets in the Director's Annual Report to the MPO Board, presented in October.
 The TIP devotes a significant amount of resources to projects that will maintain pavement and bridge condition performance on the NHS.
 Investments in pavement and bridge condition include pavement replacement and reconstruction, bridge replacement and reconstruction, and new bridge and pavement capacity.
-According to the April 2022 snapshot, the FDOT's FY 2023-2027 Work Program includes \$170 million for resurfacing and operations, \$132 million for new capacity and \$4.4 million for bridge replacement within Collier County.
+According to the Draft Tentative Work Program November 2021, includes \$126.1 million for resurfacing, and \$121.1 million for new capacity.